UNDER CONSTRUCTION

 Mrs. Bennet, however, was delighted.
 "Yes, indeed!
 Jane shall sing, and Lizzy will accompany her.
 Nothing could be more elegant.
 Mr. Bingley will be transported, I am sure of it."

-Mary, who had been waiting with solemn eagerness, now interposed: "If music is required, I shall also be ready to perform.
+Mary, who had been waiting with solemn eagerness, now interposed, "If music is required, I shall also be ready to perform.
 A selection of my hymns would give the occasion a proper dignity."

 Mr. Bennet folded his paper at last, his eye glinting with mischief.
 "Indeed, my dear, nothing could better enliven the spirits of Mr. Bingley than a hymn or two to remind him of eternity.
 I only hope he will not carry Jane straight to the altar in gratitude."

+Jane, half-smiling, half-distressed, murmured a protest.
 "Mary, why do I not help you choose an uplifting piece.
 This is going to be a sort of celebration of our neighbours, and a hymn may serve as a counterproductive element."
 And she smiled at her in such sweetness that Mary could only nod.

 Mrs. Bennet would hear none of it.
 "Now, Mr. Bennet, do not be provoking.
 We must all do our best.
 A dinner at Longbourn will show Mr. Bingley the merit of our family, and if I know anything, he shall be quite undone by it.
 Yes, Mary, play something uplifting."

-Mr. Collins, after a solemn pause, declared that such plans were in every way suitable to the honour of the house, and that he would write immediately to Lady Catherine to assure her of the excellence of her relations.
+Mr. Collins, after a solemn pause, declared that such plans were in every way suitable to the honour of the house, and that he would write immediately to Lady Catherine to assure her of the excellence of his relations.

 Elizabeth, unable to restrain a laugh, thought only that the following evening promised more than enough amusement, even without Lady Catherine's approbation.